cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.13.1v0.1
 Unintended external reply warnings SHALL be enabled to avoid unintentional replies and remind users to treat external messages with caution.

-- _Rationale:_ Without unintended external reply warnings, users may inadvertently reply to external messages, potentially exposing sensitive information.
-By enabling these warnings, users are reminded to treat external messages with caution, reducing this risk and enhancing the safety and integrity of user data and systems.
+- _Rationale:_ Unintended external reply warnings can help reduce the risk of exposing sensitive information in replies to external messages.
+Enabling these warnings reminds users to treat external messages with caution, reducing this risk and enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July, 10, 2023

 - MITRE ATT&CK TTP Mapping